ashkan-mokarian/VACVPlaques-dataset-tools/README.md

 # Description
-Contains codes and scripts for data analysis (exploration and preparation) for VACV Plaques dataset.
+Contains code and script for data analysis (exploration and preparation) for VACV Plaques dataset.

 # Main steps to create dataset for infectio-photorealism